Accessory Dwelling Units

 Client: Cape Cod Modern House Trust

 This little house has a 12 foot by 24 foot footprint [the space taken by a one car garage]; these are dimensions that are comfortable on many residential lots.
 Economies are created by managed constraints, such as: footprint, interior partitions, doors, and materials.
 The house is designed on a four foot module to be either stick framed or constructed with modular SIPS panels.
 There are only three doors in the house, including the shower door.
 Dwellers have flexibility of arrangement by using furniture rather than fixed closet locations.
 Floor to floor heights are eight feet in the kitchen and bath, twelve feet in the living and bedroom areas.
 The effect is open and loft-like.
 Building components include: concrete foundation, crawl space, insulated walls, insulated roof, wood roof deck tiles, insulated low-E windows, and energy-star appliances.
-The exterior is wrapped with blueskin® building wrap and clad with a ventilated cedar lap siding rain screen and cedar shakes.
+The exterior is wrapped with blueskin® building wrap and clad with ornamental porcelain panels.

 Heating: Evacuated-tube solar thermal panels on the roof combined with a 100 gallon storage tank, radiant tubing in all floors, and a high efficiency boiler provide for heating and domestic hot water needs.